freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 never sees your actual public key and thus can never connect it to your donation_.
 Once your donation is confirmed, the server signs the blinded public key and sends it back.
 Your browser then unblinds the key, creating a signed public key that proves your donation.
-This signed key, along with other data, forms a certificate you can store securely.
+This signed key, along with other data, forms a certificate you can then store securely.

 This identity is tied to a real action—it has a cost, which makes it less likely to be abused.
 Unlike throwaway accounts, Ghost Keys are designed to be persistent and valuable because they aren't